 This being said, we are currently working to add extra layers of security on your account with various two-factor implementations.
 Knowledge of a password plus possession of a physical, independently-identifiable device will make your account even more secure.

-In the future, we’ll work to make it even more so.
+And we continue to work to make it even more so.